Job Title:Biological Oceanographer (Program Director)

 This job opportunity announcement has been AMENDED to extend the closing date to March 8, 2013.

-Applicants wishing to apply for a VSEE, IPA or Federal Temporary Appointment should see Job Announcement OCE-2013-0003.
+Applicants wishing to apply for a Permanent Appointment should see Job Announcement OCE-2013-0002.

 The National Science Foundation (NSF) is seeking qualified candidates to fill the position of Program Director for the Biological Oceanography Program in the Division of Ocean Sciences (OCE), Directorate for Geosciences (GEO) in Arlington, VA.